-- 2. Candidates must have completed the following courses with a grade of "B" or higher: - a.
-English Composition II - b.
-Either Fundamentals of Oral Communication or Interpersonal Communication

-Additionally, candidates must have completed the following courses with a grade of "C" or higher:

-- c.
-Contemporary Math, College Algebra or a more advanced level math credit
+2. Candidates must have completed the following courses with a grade of "B" or higher: English Composition II and either Fundamentals of Oral Communication or Interpersonal Communication.
+Additionally, candidates must have completed the following courses with a grade of "C" or higher: College Algebra or Precalculus, English Composition I, and Elements of Statistics.
+A higher level mathematics class can be substituted for College Algebra/Precalculus with a grade of C or higher.

-- d.
-English Composition I

-- e.
-Elements of Statistics

 Courses transferred to FHSU with grades of CR for Credit will be accepted as meeting the "B" or "C" requirement.